lavabit-support/docker-box-check/README.md

-# vagrant-box-check
+# docker-box-check

-Download and verify whether the various vagrant images are still available.
+Download and verify the various roboxes docker images are available and working.